Malacca Sultanate: Early foundation

 Malay and Portuguese sources give different accounts of the fall of Singapura and its last king.
-In Portuguese sources, he is referred to as Parameswara and originated in Palembang but usurped the throne of Singapura, but in Malay sources he is Iskandar Shah, a descendant Seri Teri Buana who became the fifth king of Singapura.
+In Portuguese sources, he is referred to as Parameswara and originated in Palembang but usurped the throne of Singapura, but in Malay sources he is Iskandar Shah, a descendant of Seri Teri Buana who became the fifth king of Singapura.
 Parameswara fled north to Muar, Ujong Tanah and Biawak Busuk before reaching a fishing village at the mouth of Bertam River (modern-day Malacca River).
 The village belonged to the Orang Laut who were left alone by Majapahit's forces that not only sacked Singapura but also Langkasuka and Pasai.
 As a result, the village became a safe haven and in the 1370s it began to receive a growing number of refugees fleeing Majapahit's attacks.
 By the time Parameswara reached Malacca in the early 1400s, the place was already cosmopolitan feel with Buddhists from the north, Hindus from Palembang and Muslims from Pasai.

 Legend has it that Parameswara saw a mouse deer outwit his hunting dog into the water when he was resting under the Malacca tree.
 He thought this bode well, stating, "this place is excellent, even the mouse deer is formidable; it is best that we establish a kingdom here".
 Tradition holds that he named the settlement after the tree he was leaning against while witnessing the portentous event.
 Today, the mouse deer is part of modern Malacca's coat of arms.
 The name "Malacca" itself was derived from the fruit-bearing Melaka tree (Pokok Melaka) scientifically termed as Phyllanthus emblica.
 Another theory to the origin of Malacca's name is that it originated from Arab merchants, during the reign of Sultan Muhammad Shah, who called the kingdom "Malakat" (Arabic for "congregation of merchants") because it was home to many trading communities.